 Contact(s)

 In 2018, the Province of Ontario passed Bill 175, “Safer Ontario Act”.
 This Act requires that every municipality in Ontario adopt a Community Safety and Well-Being Plan.
-The Huron County Community Safety and Well Being Plan was prepared in collaboration with all 9 lower-tier municipalities in Huron County and a multi-sectoral Advisory Committee that included representatives from social and community organizations, school boards, boards of health, the police service and other local service providers working to protect or enhance safety and well-being.
+The Community Safety and Well-Being for Huron Plan was prepared in collaboration with all 9 lower-tier municipalities in Huron County and a multi-sectoral Advisory Committee that included representatives from social and community organizations, school boards, boards of health, the police service and other local service providers working to protect or enhance safety and well-being.

 The Plan was adopted in June 2021 by Goderich Council and has identified the following four (4) priority areas for action based on their research and community engagement: